PTSD and Alcohol Use Disorder Co-Occurrence

 First Responders

-Specialized programs including peer-support models and occupationally tailored interventions have been developed for first responders, though the corpus does not contain rigorous efficacy data for these specific programs.
-The general evidence for integrated PTSD-AUD treatment applies to this population, with the additional consideration that occupational culture and peer norms around drinking may require explicit attention in treatment.
+Specialized programs including peer-support models and occupationally tailored interventions have been developed for this population, though the current evidence base does not include rigorous RCT data specific to first responders.
+The general evidence for integrated PTSD-AUD treatment is applicable, but the occupational context — including stigma around help-seeking, shift work, and the normalization of alcohol use — requires culturally informed adaptation.

 Women and Sexual Trauma